Artificial Spleen Offers Hope for Faster Sepsis Diagnosis and Treatment

 Taking advantage of recent advances in nanotechnology and microfluidics, researchers have made significant progress toward a device that could be used to rapidly remove pathogens from the blood of patients with sepsis, a potentially life-threatening condition that occurs when an infection is distributed throughout the body via the bloodstream.

-The new system effectively acts as an artificial spleen, filtering the blood using injectable magnetic nanobeads engineered to stick to microörganisms and toxins.
-After the beads are injected, blood is removed and run through a device that uses a magnetic-field gradient to extract the nanobead-bound germs.
+The new system effectively acts as an artificial spleen, filtering the blood using magnetic nanobeads engineered to stick to microörganisms and toxins.
+After blood is removed and mixed with the beads, it is run through a device that uses a magnetic-field gradient to extract the nanobead-bound germs.
 Then the blood is returned to the body.

 Engineers at Harvard University’s Wyss Institute for Biologically Inspired Engineering, where the technology is under development, are also hoping the device will be able to identify the specific microörganism causing the problem, which could help physicians determine the most effective antibiotic treatment more quickly than they can with conventional diagnostic tests.